 Health and Vaccinations

 When it comes to things to know about vaccinations: always be sure you see them as a key precautionary.
 You should always make sure that they are being taken into your account.
-It’s one of the essential things to know about what’s best for your health for when you are backpacking.
+It’s one of the essential things to know about what’s best for your health when you are backpacking.
 Below I have listed some recommended vaccinations for Sri Lanka:

 Watch out for drinking tap water